abhisekdash35/JENNER-search-for-COVID-19-vaccine-slot-availability/README.md

 # JENNER

-This project  searches the COWIN website for available COVID-19 vaccine slots and notifies the user whenever slots are available based on certain criteria.
+This application searches the COWIN website for available COVID-19 vaccine slots and notifies the user whenever slots are available based on certain criteria.
 The project is written in java.

 ## Project Dependancies